Types of Movement

 Falling into Water

 Falls into water are handled somewhat differently.
 If the water is at least 10 feet deep, the first 20 feet of falling does no damage.
-The next 20 feet of falling deals Non-Lethal Damage (1d3 per 10-foot increment).
-Beyond that, falling damage is lethal damage (1d6 per additional 10-foot increment).
+The next 20 feet of falling deals half normal falling damage (1d3 per 10-foot increment).
+Beyond that, falling damage is resolved as normal (1d6 per additional 10-foot increment).

-Characters who deliberately dive into water take no damage on a successful DC 15 Swim check or DC 15 Acrobatics check, so long as the water is at least 10 feet deep for every 30 feet fallen.
+Characters who deliberately dive into water take no damage on a successful DC 15 Movement check or DC 15 Acrobatics check, so long as the water is at least 10 feet deep for every 30 feet fallen.
 The DC of the check, however, increases by 5 for every 50 feet of the dive.
 See Acrobatics for more details.

 Just as characters take damage when they fall more than 10 feet, so too do they take damage when they are hit by thrown or dropped objects.
 Note that thrown or dropped object damage is resolved differently from collisions, because such objects are typically thrown by a bad guy, rather than being environmental hazards.
 Note further that it is possible to have an environmental falling object, such as a tree toppling in a storm, which is resolved via slightly different rules, since there's no bad guy to make a touch attack.

 Dropping an object on, or throwing an object at, a creature requires a ranged touch attack.
 Such attacks generally have a range increment of 20 feet.
 If an extremely large object is being thrown at you it affects an area, and the attacker may roll to-hit against all creatures in the area.
 What fun!